Acidburn0zzz/configs/README.md

 # configs:
-by that mean: my configs i use on Antergos i3-wm
+by that mean: my configs i use on i3-wm

 What i use under i3-wm: